UFC 200: Collaboration with Mike Judge

-On 25 Sept, 2010 Yahoo Sports reported that UFC president Dana White was hanging out with Beavis and Butt-Head creator, Mike Judge, of which they wrote "White says the UFC and Judge will be working together".
-In a rare collaboration, Judge who is a huge fan of the UFC worked on a special project for UFC 200 creating an animated short to promote the event. which also featured Hank Hill from King of the Hill, another one of Judge's shows.
+On September 15, 2010, Yahoo Sports reported that UFC president Dana White was hanging out with Beavis and Butt-Head creator, Mike Judge, of which they wrote "White says the UFC and Judge will be working together".
+In a rare collaboration, Judge who is a huge fan of the UFC worked on a special project for UFC 200 creating an animated short to promote the event, which also featured Hank Hill from King of the Hill, another one of Judge's shows.

 Aftermath

 On July 15, it was announced that USADA informed Lesnar of a potential Anti-Doping Policy violation stemming from an out-of-competition sample collection on June 28 from the WADA-accredited UCLA Olympic Analytical Laboratory on the evening of July 14.
 Four days later, USADA announced another failed test: this time in-competition.
 It was the same substance, which was not disclosed.
-On July 23, reports came that Lesnar tested positive for hydroxy-clomiphene, which was revealed days earlier as one of the substances responsible for Jones' test failure.
+On July 23, reports came that Lesnar tested positive for hydroxy-clomiphene, which was revealed days earlier as one of the substances responsible for fellow UFC competitor Jon Jones' test failure.
 Lesnar was eventually suspended by the NSAC on December 15 for a period of one year, retroactive to the date of the event and his win was overturned to a no contest.
 He was also fined 10% of his purse.
 In early January 2017, USADA also suspended Lesnar for the same period, but this time retroactive to the moment he was provisionally suspended.

 On July 18, the NSAC confirmed the substances for which Jones tested positive: hydroxy-clomiphene, an anti-estrogenic agent and letrozole metabolite, an aromatase inhibitor.
 A temporary suspension placed on Jones' Nevada fight license was subsequently extended by a unanimous vote, while a formal hearing was expected for September or October.

 On November 7, USADA announced that Jones was suspended for a period of one year retroactive to the July 6 date on which he was provisionally suspended.
 Two days later, the UFC announced that Jones was stripped of the interim title.
 The NSAC also suspended Jones for the same period as USADA.